 - Use active sourdough starter - If you want to make this recipe with active starter, you can!
 To do so, omit the yeast and replace the sourdough discard with active starter (200g).
 You will also need to increase the rise times.

 These Sourdough Discard Strawberry Bagels come together in just a few easy steps!
-You'll have them ready to eat in a few hours!
 The full recipe with detailed directions is at the bottom of this post.

-- Step 1: Trim and halve your strawberries
+- Step 1: Trim and dice your strawberries.

-- Step 3: Combine all your dough ingredients, then knead by hand until smooth and soft.
+- Step 4: Combine all dough ingredients, then knead until you have a smooth, soft dough.
+It may be slightly tacky.
+Place in a large, oiled bowl.
 Cover and let rise for 90 minutes.

 Expert Baking Tips

 - Make sure to knead the dough long enough.
 The dough should be completely smooth and soft before the first rise.
-When in doubt, knead a little longer!
+It may be a bit sticky, but that's ok!
+The freeze-dried berries will soak up some of that moisture.

-- Make the center hole larger than you think it should be.
+- When shaping, make the center hole larger than you think it should be.
 The bagels will expand quite a bit during the boiling and baking processes, so make it a bigger hole than you think!

 Passing the Float Test

 During the boiling step, it's important that the bagels "pass the float test."
 This means that they float when they're added to the water!
-You might see a few different things:
+These bagels are going to be heavy compared to my classic Sourdough Discard Bagels.
+It may take a few seconds (10-15 seconds), and they may even need a nudge to get them floating.
+This is ok!

 - If the bagels float immediately, this is passing the float test!
 Continue with the recipe as written.

-- If the bagels sink to the bottom, then float, this counts!
+- If the bagels sink to the bottom, then float (even if you need to give them a nudge), this counts!
 You've passed the float test and can continue with the recipe as written.

-- If the bagels sink and don't float, cover the unboiled bagels with plastic wrap and let rise for an additional 10 minutes, then try again.
+- If the bagels sink and don't float at all (even after giving them a bit of time), cover the unboiled bagels with plastic wrap and let rise for an additional 10 minutes, then try again.

-If the bagels are not floating, this is a sign that the dough has not risen long enough.
+If the bagels are not floating at all, this is a sign that the dough has not risen long enough.
 If you bake them without letting them rise longer, they may be a bit dense and not as fluffy on the inside!

 Storage